mhi1001/PizzaStore/README.md

 # PizzaStore

-Project to learn about several c# RazorPages concepts.
+Project to learn about several c#.